Asunción

-Asunción (/ɑːˌsuːnsiˈoʊn, ˌɑːsuːnˈsjoʊn/, /es/; "Paraguay") is the capital and the largest city of Paraguay.
-The city stands on the eastern bank of the Paraguay River, almost at the confluence of this river with the Pilcomayo River.
-The Paraguay River and the Bay of Asunción in the northwest separate the city from the Occidental Region of Paraguay and from Argentina in the south part of the city.
-The rest of the city is surrounded by the Central Department.
+Asunción (/ɑːˌsuːnsiˈoʊn, ˌɑːsuːnˈsjoʊn/, /es/; Paraguay) is the capital and the largest city of Paraguay.
+The city lies on the eastern bank of the Paraguay River, immediately north northeast of the confluence where it is joined by the Pilcomayo River.
+The Paraguay River separates Asunción from the Occidental Region of Paraguay to the northwest, and from Argentina to the southwest.
+The eastern part of the city is surrounded by the Central Department.

 Asunción is one of the oldest cities in South America and the longest continually inhabited area in the Río de la Plata Basin; for this reason it is known as "the Mother of Cities".
 From Asunción, Spanish colonial expeditions departed to found other cities, including the second foundation of Buenos Aires, that of other important cities such as Villarrica, Corrientes, Santa Fe, Córdoba, Santa Cruz de la Sierra and 65 more.
 According to the 2022 Paraguayan Census, Asunción has 462,241 inhabitants, while its metropolitan area (known as Greater Asunción) exceeds 2.3 million inhabitants, making it the most densely populated area in Paraguay, and also the most productive as it concentrates 70% of the National GDP.
-Asunción is the third most populated "jurisdiction" or "political division" in the country, surpassed by the Central and Alto Paraná departments.
+Asunción is the third most populous "jurisdiction" or "political division" in the country, after the Central and the Alto Paraná.